nihkelle/-Python-Text-Analytics-Media-Analysis-/README.md

 Question Overview
 - For this GenAI-permitted question, I installed an NLTK language package for a non-English language and analyzed a foreign-language article scraped using non-coding methods.
 Histograms for unigrams, bigrams, and trigrams were generated and compared to English-language results from earlier questions.

+<b> Part 1 - Non-English NLP (Spanish) Unigram/Bigram/Trigram Histograms </b>

+Code Overview:
+- This code analyzes a foreign-language (Spanish) news article using Python and NLTK’s Spanish stopwords package.
+It loads a scraped CSV file (q4_foreign_article.csv), combines the article text into one string, cleans the text by lowercasing and removing URLs/punctuation, and tokenizes it using ToktokTokenizer.
+After filtering out non-alphabetic tokens and Spanish stopwords, the code calculates the top 10 unigrams, bigrams, and trigrams using Counter and ngrams().
+Finally, it visualizes each set of top n-grams with Matplotlib bar charts and saves the plots as PNG files for reporting and video explanation.

 ```python
 import pandas as pd
 import re